 Well, with a bit of code, you can start by picking a blockchain platform, designing the nodes, and proceeding to integrate the APIs.
 We would go into each of the steps in detail in the latter part of this article.

 Just like we have normal currencies that are used in exchange for goods or services, cryptocurrency is equivalent but in a digital platform.
-In addition, the physical currencies we have today can only be used in specific zones for trading.
+In addition, the physical currencies we have today can only be used in specific zones for trading or at betting sites.
 However, cryptocurrencies are universally accepted and can be traded from anywhere in the world.
 This is largely due to the fact that there is no single centralized platform that controls cryptocurrencies.